aframevr/aframe-site/src/docs/components/light.md

 ## Point

-Point lights, unlike directional lights, are omni-directional and affect materials depending on its position and distance.
+Point lights, unlike directional lights, are omni-directional and affect materials depending on their position and distance.
 They can be thought of as a light bulb.
 The closer the light bulb gets to an object, the greater the object is lit.